Reference#

 Read the user guide to learn how to use Prometheus.

 Application errors are reported to Sentry, which notifies individual email addresses.
 All Salt-managed, OCP-authored services report errors to Sentry.
+See the Software Development Handbook for access to Sentry.

 All servers (not services) are managed by Dogsbody Technology (sysadmin@dogsbody.com).
 Servers are hosted by:

-• Hetzner for hardware servers, including Kingfisher and Registry
+• Hetzner for hardware servers (Network status)

-• Linode for VPS servers provisioned after August 2021
+• Linode for VPS servers

 • Network status: The relevant systems are: Regions: EU-West (London), Backups: EU-West (London) Backups.